MeghanRN/KeyIdentificationApp/README.md

-# Key Identification App — Fused Outline Matcher
+# Key Identification App
 A dead-simple, reliable way to identify **your own keys** by comparing the **outline** of a new photo with keys you’ve saved before.
 No heavy ML.
 No cloud.
-Just OpenCV + NumPy + Streamlit — local and fast.
+Just OpenCV + NumPy + Streamlit.
----

 ## Features